 The characters are moving the plot with their choices.
-The protagonist (The main character) is the leading voice in the story, his goal will be the most important one, but all the characters should have goals too.
+The protagonist (The main character) is the leading voice in the story, his goal will be the most important one, but all the characters should have a character goal too.
 Why is that so important?
 The audience wants to see a character that makes things happen.
 We like the character just because it is trying to change its world (which means the character doesn’t have to succeed).
 As long as the drive and goals of your characters are clear to the audience, you are in the right place.
 Find out what each character wants to get from the story.

 Good character development starts with finding out what each character wants to get from the story in every scene.
 The ‘wants’ are different from goals because they are small ones.
 They are more immediate goals.
 Sometimes the wants can even contradict the main goal of the character.
 Remember!
 All of the decisions she’ll make in the story will come from that motivations and goals.
 Sometimes the motivations might come out of fears.
 Find out what your character is fear or darkest side and where it is coming from.
 The character will usually go through a road of obstacles until she gets to where she wanted to be at the beginning of the film.

 You should watch out for passive characters.
 Don’t get me wrong.
-There are many successful films with passive characters like Big Lebowski, but you have to be a skillful writer.
+There are many successful films with passive characters like Big Lebowski, but you have to be a skilful writer.
 If you are using a passive character, something is got to happen to pull her out from her passiveness.